 The higher incidence of suppression means any comparisons over time and across places should be made with caution and may not be appropriate for all variables or geography types.
 Some variables are more affected by suppression than others (e.g., filers who did not file a return in the previous year, returns prepared by volunteers, returns by AGI category).
 Rural areas and lower levels of geography are also more likely to be affected by suppressions.

-For more detail on the impact of these changes, please refer to this data notice.

 [Return to top]

 WHAT DO THE DIFFERENT GEOGRAPHY TYPES MEAN?
 EITC Interactive allows users to request data for a variety of different communities.
 ZIP code-level IRS data have been split up and aggregated to create larger geographic units, including cities, counties, metro areas, states, state legislative districts, and congressional districts.
 Each geography type is briefly described below.